pallets-eco/flask-admin/doc/index.rst

 --------

 Flask-Admin comes with several examples that will help you get a grip on what's possible.
-Have a look at http://examples.flask-admin.org/ to see them in action, or browse through the example code in the `GitHub repository <http://github.com/flask-admin/flask-admin>`_.
+Have a look at http://examples.flask-admin.org/ to see them in action, or browse through the `examples` directory in the GitHub repository.

 User Guide